alicerunsonfedora/costumemaster/Guides/Working With Agents.md

 ![AI Simulator Console](https://github.com/alicerunsonfedora/CS400/raw/root/.readme/aisimconsole.png)

 Messages sent to the console are also reflected in the command line if launched from the Terminal, with the exception of debug messages.
-If the console is closed, the console can be re-opened by going to **View &rsaquo; AI Simulator Console** in the menu bar.
+If the console is closed, the console can be re-opened by going to **Game &rsaquo; AI Simulator Console** in the menu bar or press ⌥⌘C on your keyboard.

 #### Now Mode